 - Intake structure location and dimensions.

-- Maximum discharge capacity of diversion.
+Maximum discharge capacity of dimensions.

-Screen dimensions.
+- Screen dimensions.

-Mesh size.
+- Mesh size.

 - Screen material.
+5.

 - Fabrication details.
+6.

 - Minimum and maximum water levels at the intake site.

 - Provision for bypassing fish.

 The intake structure shall then be constructed in accordance with the approved plans.
 Upon completion of construction and prior to operation, the owner shall contact the local representative of the Department of Fisheries and Oceans to arrange for on-site inspection and Permanently submerged screens must be approval of the installation. inspected prior to installation.